autophagy/hord/README.rst

 Hord is a tool for dotfile management/symlink using `Dhall`_.
-The idea being to write dotfiles as Dhall configuration files, and then provide a definition for what format those files should be compiled to (raw, text, json or yaml) as well as where their symlinks should point. **Very much in toy development, don't actually use this**.
+The idea being to write dotfiles as Dhall configuration files, and then provide a definition for what format those files should be compiled to (raw, text, json or yaml) as well as where their symlinks should point. **Very much still in development, be careful when using it! 😱**

 Installation
 ============